2001 Atlantic hurricane season: Hurricane Felix

+On September 5, a tropical wave and an associated surface low emerged into the Atlantic from the west coast of Africa.
+Tracking westward, the wave and low acquired a better defined circulation and more concentrated deep convection.
+Consequently, satellite imagery indicated that a tropical depression developed approximately 415 mi southwest of the Cabo Verde Islands around 18:00 UTC on September 7.
+However, possibly due to the cyclone's fairly quick westward motion - 21 to 23 mph - and a more stable atmospheric environment, the depression struggled to maintain deep convection and degenerated into a tropical wave about 24 hours.
+The wave also encountered strong wind shear, but soon experienced more favorable conditions, leading to the redevelopment of convection closer to the center starting on September 9.

-A tropical wave spawned a tropical depression on September 7 near the Cape Verde islands, which degenerated back into a tropical wave the next day due to strong shear.
-It redeveloped back into a tropical depression on September 10, and intensified into Tropical Storm Felix the next day while tracking generally northward.
-By September 13, it intensified into a hurricane, and subsequently it underwent rapid deepening, becoming a major hurricane on September 14 with peak winds of 115 mph.
+Early on September 10, the wave regenerated into a tropical depression about 1145 mi east of the Lesser Antilles, and intensified into Tropical Storm Felix the next day while tracking generally northward.
+By September 13, it intensified into a hurricane, and subsequently it underwent rapid deepening, becoming a major hurricane on September 14 with peak winds of 115 mph and a minimum pressure of 962 mbar.
 By that time, Felix had turned to the northeast, and subsequently entered an area of unfavorable conditions.
 The hurricane gradually weakened, deteriorating to a tropical storm on September 17.
 Cool waters and higher wind shear caused additional weakening while Felix nearly stalled to the southwest of the Azores.
-Late on September 18, the storm weakened to a tropical depression, and early the next day Felix dissipated.
+Late on September 18, the storm weakened to a tropical depression, and early the next day Felix dissipated roughly 400 mi southwest of the islands.